felbinger/AdminGuide/docs/installation/index.md

 MaxSessions 5
 ```

+!!! info ""
+    Don't forget to restart your SSH Server!

 !!! warning ""
     Make sure you can login using your SSH private key, otherwise you are not able to login again after the next step!